lilliau/beautiful-jekyll/aboutme.md

 ### My story

 I love taking online personality tests to learn more about myself.
 According to the Myers-Briggs Personality Test, I toggle between being an INTJ and ENTJ.
-Learn about my personality type, or you can take the [Myers-Briggs personality test]([https://www.16personalities.com/free-personality-test]) and see what your personality type is.
+Learn about my personality type, or you can take the [Myers-Briggs personality test]([https://www.16personalities.com/free-personality-test]) and see what your personality type is!